Warriors of the Rainbow: Seediq Bale: Filming

 Some scenes were filmed on mountain slope or in river, with actors wearing little cloths.
 Rain, coldness, slippery slopes and running were challenging to both the crew and cast.
 Injuries were frequent.
 Financing problems were also constant.
 Wei said that he had to direct the film and raise the money at the same time, and the company often ran out of money for payrolls and props.
 There were reports that the film could never be finished.
 Polly Peng reports that: "Wei's film company frequently couldn't pay the crew on time [...] the Taiwanese scenic designers went on strike, the Korean action team just left, and the Japanese art team refused to hand over completed designs...."
-In 2010, the Central Motion Picture Corporation invested 350 million and was said to end financial difficulty.
+In 2010, the Central Motion Picture Corporation under Gou Tai-chiang, invested 350 million and was said to end financial difficulty.
+In 2023, Wei and CMPC disputed this investment.
 Taiwanese celebrities including Jay Chou, Jerry Yan, Chang Hsiao-yen and Doze Niu also invested, and were acknowledged in the credits.

 The film hired many non-professional actors, including for the main character of young and older Mona Rudao.
 The film's use of Japanese and Seediq language was also a challenge to non-professional actors.